 Here are some must-visit sites in Tibet that are worth visiting during your trip to Tibet.
 There are many ancient sites and beautiful landscapes in Tibet, though.

-· Lhasa: The capital city of Tibet and within Lhasa city, there are many famous holy sites like monasteries and historical sites such as Jokhang Temple, Sera Monastery, Drepung Monastery, Potala Palace, and Norbulingka Palace.
+· Lhasa: The capital city of Tibet within Lhasa city, there are many famous holy sites like monasteries and historical sites such as Jokhang Temple, Sera Monastery, Drepung Monastery, Potala Palace, and Norbulingka Palace.
 These sites will be in your itinerary, and your tour guide will provide detailed information and context at each location.
 Some of the sites need a small entrance fee before entering it.
 Note: Always follow the posted rules for any holy sites you visit.

 · Shigatse: The second largest city in Tibet with famous historical and holy sites.
 You will visit the famous Yamdrok Lake when traveling to Shigatse.
 It is one of the largest freshwater lakes in Tibet.
 In Shigatse, there is Tashilhunpo Monastery, the seat of Panchen Lama, the second-highest figure in the Tibetan Buddhist community, and some small monasteries around the city.